viamrobotics/docs/docs/how-tos/manage-fleet.md

 {{% tablestep link="/configure/#configuration-history" %}}
 **3. Use configuration version history**

 The Viam app keeps a record of your configuration changes, allowing you to revert to earlier configurations if needed.
-To see the history of the configuration of a machine part, click on **History** on the component or machine menu on the CONFIGURE tab.
+To see the history of the configuration of a machine part, click on **History** on the **CONFIGURE** tab.

 {{<imgproc src="build/configure/history.png" resize="800x" declaredimensions=true alt="Configuration history for a machine part">}}